 In order to promote NEV (new energy vehicle) sales, China has introduced various measures, such as tax exemptions, subsidies for car purchases and a requirement for government departments to buy more new energy cars, as a way to save energy and reduce air pollution.
 NEV manufacturers also received financial support from the government to reduce their R&D and production costs.
-China’s production of NEVs grew from about 17,500 units in 2013 to 517,000 units in 2016.
+China’s production of NEVs grew from about 17,500 units in 2013 to over 1.2 million units in 2020.
 The growth and emphasis on NEVs in China is not only a measure to reduce urban air pollution, but can also be seen as a way for Chinese automobile manufacturers to become globally competitive against traditional automobile manufacturers which specialize in internal combustion engines.